-Researchers identify promising treatments for chronic fatigueJanuary 31st, 2013 in Psychology & Psychiatry /
+Researchers identify promising treatments for chronic fatigueJanuary 31, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Two treatments most likely to lead to recovery from chronic fatigue syndrome (CFS) have been identified by UK researchers.